Must have an active clearance and obtain an EOD suitability clearance

-Typically requires a bachelor's degree or equivalent and five to 8years
+Typically requires a bachelor's degree or equivalent and 8 years of related experience.

 Normal demands associated with an office environment.
 Ability to work on computer for long periods, and communicate with individuals by telephone, email and face to face.
 Some travel may be required.